telekom/das-schiff/README.md

 <p align="center"><img src="images/capi-multi-site.png" align="center"></p>

-Depending on the deployment scenario there can multiple management clusters that manage workloads in multiple regions or environments.
+Depending on the deployment scenario there can be multiple management clusters, that manage workloads in multiple regions or environments.

-Definition of entire infrastructure including workload clusters is stored in two main Git repos.
+Definition of the entire infrastructure including workload clusters is stored in two main Git repos.

 <p align="left"><img src="images/infrastructure-repo.png" align="center"></p>

-* `cluster-definitions` repo contains CAPI manifests that define the workload clusters and is used by management cluster for autonomous bootstrapping of workload clusters (CaaS).
+* `cluster-definitions` repo contains CAPI manifests that define the workload clusters and is used by the management cluster for autonomous bootstrapping of workload clusters (CaaS).

 * `cluster-components` repo contains descriptions and configurations of applications that need to run in workload clusters as standard components (PaaS - Prometheus, Logstash, RBAC) and is used by workload clusters to set themselves up autonomously.

 Git is used as main management tool.

-Each management cluster has FluxCD v2 deployed and configured to watch a `cluster-definitions` repo related to the that management cluster.
+Each management cluster has FluxCD v2 deployed and configured to watch a `cluster-definitions` repo related to the management cluster.
 As the part of bootstrapping of workload clusters, each cluster comes equipped with FluxCD v2 that points to `cluster-components` repo relevant for that cluster.

 ### Das Schiff loop